Income Tax Summary Ireland 2013

 Income is charged under four Schedules: Schedule C, Schedule D, Schedule E and Schedule F (s 12).

 Schedule D is the heading under which business income is charged to tax.
 It has five Cases (s 18).

-Trading and professional profits for tax purposes are generally based on the profits of the accounts year ended in the tax year (s 61), with special rules for commencement (s 66) and cessation (s 67) years and short-lived businesses (s 68).
+Taxable profits are based on the profits of the accounts year ended in the tax year (s 61), with special rules for commencement (s 66) and cessation (s 67) years and short-lived businesses (s 68).

 Case III charges untaxed interest and income from foreign property.

 Case IV charges miscellaneous income not falling under any other heading.